 Equity, Diversity & Inclusion

 Having a diverse student cohort is important to MRC LID.
-We recognise that academic and non-academic experiences enrich both staff and student learning and the LSHTM and SGUL communities as a whole.
+We recognise that academic and non-academic experiences enrich both staff and student learning and the LSHTM and CSG communities as a whole.

-However, our recruitment data over the 6 years of DTP1 (2016-17 to 2021-22) does not reflect this, with very few students from non-traditional backgrounds and/or marginalised ethnic groups recruited onto the DTP.
+However, our recruitment data over the 6 years of DTP1 (2016-17 to 2021-22) did not reflect this, with very few students from disadvantaged and non-traditional backgrounds and/or minoritised ethnic groups recruited onto the DTP.
 Consequently, a new MRC LID EDI Strategy was developed.
 This recognises the importance of tackling systemic barriers experienced by students in progressing to postgraduate research degree programmes and of taking a proactive approach to equity, diversity, and inclusion.

 Our EDI strategy adopts a firm commitment to anti-racism and decolonising global public health, widening participation, and cultivating a supportive, inclusive, and diverse community of future scientific leaders.